izzumhd/Assalaam_Robotics_Eduplay_2025/README.md

   ## Getting Started
   #### Set up the Arduino IDE
-  1. Download the main zip file.
+  1. Download the main zip file(Links below).
   2. Extract the `Assalaam_Robotics_Eduplay_2025-main.zip` and open the folder.
   3. There are some subfolders there, open one of these and open the `.ino` file.
   4. From Arduino IDE, open the tab file then preferences